DanielGibson/Doom3-SDK/README.SDK.txt

 use 'scons -h' for build configuration options scons 0.96 or newer is required for build

-We recommend using gcc 3.3.
+Release 1.3.1 is compiled with gcc 4.0.
 Note that you can specify the compiler by setting CC and CXX on the command line.
+If you use a different gcc release line than 4.x, you may run into ABI issues.

 Links
 -----